Benchmarking weak randomness in Quantum and Natural Sources: Results

 \subsection{Results comparison}

-At the beginning, it is important to stress that the aim of employing presented model and software also to data generated by QRNG was showing their comprehensiveness.
-As expected, a quantum random generator is a much better source of randomness than seismic events.
-The values of $\epsilon$ for the former are a few orders of magnitude lower than for the latter.
-In addition, QRNG can be treated as a benchmark of the quality of our randomness estimation approach.
-Hence, both types of sources could be useful in different scenarios: quantum number generator can be used as a direct source of randomness in contrast to seismic generators, which can be a potential input for quantum randomness amplification protocol.
+The value of $\epsilon$ is the reference point in the comparison of sources of randomness.
+Simply, one source of randomness is better than the other source, if $\epsilon$ value calculated for it is smaller comparing to the $\epsilon$ value calculated for the other source.
+The results comparison has been made for all three sources presented in the previous section.
+Due to the model, the quantum random generator is almost a perfect source of randomness, much better than seismic events.
+The values of $\epsilon$ for the former are a few orders of magnitude lower than for the latter (see Figure \ref{fig:QRNG_noise_comparison}).
+Hence, QRNG can be treated as a benchmark of the quality of our randomness estimation.
+Moreover, both types of sources could be useful in different scenarios: quantum number generator, because of its high quality, can be used as a direct source of randomness in contrast to seismic generators, which can be a potential input for quantum randomness amplification protocols.
+According to a given protocol's $\epsilon$ value requirement one can choose type of discretization and number of bits for which it is the most efficient.

 The analysis and comparison of the results from earthquakes and noise do not reveal a difference in order of magnitude.
 Nevertheless, in terms of discretization types, the noise is better in the case of the first and second discretization for all types of signals and time windows used for earthquakes.
 The opposite situation concerns the third discretization: earthquakes are much better.
 For the remaining two discretizations (4 and 5) it depends on the type of signal time window (see Tables \ref{tab:events} and \ref{tab:bits100Mb}).
-Still, the best values of $\epsilon$ from earthquakes are better than the noise for these discretizations (see Figures \ref{fig:compNoiseNatural} and \ref{fig:compNoiseNaturalD3}).
-Finally, when comparing seismic noise and seismic events, the estimated epsilon is not only factor.
+Still, the best values of $\epsilon$ from earthquakes are better than the noise for these discretizations (see Figure \ref{fig:compNoiseNatural}).
+It is important to stress that the direct cause of influence on final $\epsilon$ value in relation to chosen discretization for seismic events was not in the area of the research.
+We leave it rather as an open question for possible future investigation.
+Finally, when comparing seismic noise and seismic events, the estimated epsilon is only one factor.
 Another important aspect is the achievable rate of bit generation.
-This rate is much bigger in the case of noise.
+It is hard to calculate, but intuitively, this rate is bigger for the noise.
+The argument for this claiming is the following: practically, the noise data is gathered continuously, regardless of the order of magnitude of surface movement.
+On the other hand, data from natural events are more demanding; they concern earthquakes of specified magnitude and geological location, so are collected less often.